-If our stockholders approve the Dissolution, we estimate that we will have between approximately \$350 million to \$700 million of cash and other non-cash assets that we will be able to distribute to our stockholders in connection with the Dissolution, which implies a per share distribution of between \$2.98 and \$5.97 based on 117,285,043 shares outstanding as of April 24, 2020.
-The estimated distributable cash and other non-cash assets to our stockholders assumes the sale of all or substantially all of our assets prior to the effective time of the Dissolution.
+If our stockholders approve the Dissolution, we estimate that we will have between approximately \$360 million to \$680 million of cash and other non-cash assets that we will be able to distribute to our stockholders in connection with the Dissolution, which implies a per share distribution of between \$3.16 and \$5.97 based on 113,944,729 shares outstanding as of June 19, 2020.
+This estimate includes our prior distribution of 13,333,334 shares of common stock of Evofem to our stockholders of record on May 15, 2020.
+The estimated distributable cash and other non-cash assets to our stockholders assumes the sale of all or substantially all of our assets.
 This amount may be paid in one or more distributions.
 We cannot predict the timing or amount of any such distributions, as uncertainties exist as to the value we may receive upon the sale of all or substantially all of our assets pursuant to our monetization strategy, the net value of any remaining assets after such sales are completed, the ultimate amount of our liabilities, the operating costs and amounts to be set aside for claims, obligations and provisions during the liquidation and winding-up process, and the related timing to complete such transactions.
 These and other factors make it impossible to predict with certainty the actual net cash amount that will ultimately be available for distribution to stockholders or the timing of any such distributions.
+In addition, as discussed below under the heading "Risks Related to the Dissolution - The amount of cash or value of other non-cash assets available to distribute to our stockholders depends on our ability successfully execute our monetization strategy and dispose of all or substantially all of our assets", there are many factors impacting our ability successfully execute our monetization strategy.
+As a result of these and other risks and uncertainties, we have provided a wide range of cash and non-cash assets that we estimate may be available to distribute to our stockholders in connection with the Dissolution